 - 1/2 cup roasted, salted natural peanut butter (creamy is best, but crunchy is fine, too)

-- 1 cup (about 8 ounces) semisweet or dark chocolate (non-dairy for vegan)
+- 1 cup dairy-free semisweet or dark chocolate

 - Add dates to a food processor and process until only small bits remain.
 Next add almonds and peanuts to the food processor and mix until they turn to meal – a few small chunks are OK.

-- Next add peanut butter in 1 Tbsp at a time (8 Tbsp) until the mixture forms a loose dough.
+- Next add peanut butter in 1 Tbsp at a time (8 Tbsp total as original recipe is written) until the mixture forms a loose dough.
 If it seems too wet to handle, add more peanuts.
 If it seems too dry, add more peanut butter.
 Refrigerate for 5 minutes so it’s easier to shape.

 - Scoop out large rounds of dough – heaping 1 Tbsp – and form into an “egg” shape.
 Place on a parchment lined cookie sheet and pop in the freezer to harden for about 20 minutes.